Rationality theorems for curvature invariants of 2-complexes: Curvature invariants

 \subsection{Linear functions}

-Throughout this section, $X$ is a finite branched 2-complex, $\Pi$ is a suitable collection of graphs, and $C(\R)$ is the cone provided by Theorem \ref{thm: Rational cone}.
-The final ingredient of the main theorem is the observation that both the total function and the area are linear functions on $C(\mathbb{R})$.
+Throughout this section, $X$ is a finite branched 2-complex, $\Pi$ is a suitable collection of graphs, $C(\R)$ is the cone provided by Theorem \ref{thm: Rational cone} and $\Phi$ is the surjection provided by the same theorem.
+The final ingredient of the main theorem is the observation that both the total curvature and the area are linear functions on $C(\mathbb{R})$.
 We start with area.

 \begin{lemma} There is a linear function $\Area$ on $C(\mathbb{R})$ such that